Skip to content

 Ducks match Flyers' five-year, $90M offer sheet for Leo Carlsson

-Anaheim Ducks matched the Philadelphia Flyers' five-year, $90 million offer sheet for 21-year-old Leo Carlsson, locking him into a five-year contract at an $18 million average annual value and making him the highest-paid player in the NHL.
-The Flyers tendered the offer sheet on July 3 and because Carlsson was a restricted free agent Anaheim retained matching rights and exercised them.
-Carlsson learned he would remain in Anaheim minutes before the announcement and then addressed reporters in a digital press conference, saying in Swedish "Det är skönt.
-Det här (Anaheim) är mitt hem nu."
-He described the week as "speciell" and "en chock" when he first saw the salary number, and said teammates told him he deserved the deal while hoping he would stay.
-This past season Carlsson scored 67 points in 70 NHL games, and Anaheim has viewed the 2023 draftee as a player to build around.
-With the match complete, Carlsson stays in Anaheim and carries an $18 million cap hit for the next five seasons.
+The Anaheim Ducks matched the Philadelphia Flyers' five-year, $90 million offer sheet and signed 21-year-old Leo Carlsson to a five-year deal worth $18 million per season, making him the highest-paid player in the NHL.
+The Flyers tendered the offer sheet on July 3; because Carlsson was a restricted free agent Anaheim retained matching rights and chose to keep him.
+Carlsson learned he would remain in Anaheim just minutes before the match became official and said in a press conference that Anaheim is his home, that the past week had been a shock especially because of the salary number, and that teammates were supportive.
+Carlsson posted 67 points in 70 NHL games this season and Anaheim has viewed him since the 2023 draft as a player to build the team around.
+Carlsson acknowledged the extra pressure from the contract but said he has felt pressure since being drafted second overall and that he can handle it.
+The match secures Carlsson as Anaheim's franchise center and creates an $18 million average annual cap hit for the next five seasons.

 3 sources